zx80/pg-schema-version/README.md

 The python script generates a reasonably safe re-entrant idempotent SQL script driven by `psql`-variable `psv` with value _command_:_version_:_moist_

-- available commands are (default is `run`):
+- available commands are (default is `apply`):
-  - `init` just initialize an empty psv infrastructure if needed.
+  - `init` just initialize an empty psv infrastructure.
-  - `register` add new application to psv versioning if needed.
+  - `register` add new application to psv versioning.
-  - `run` apply required steps on an already registered application.
+  - `apply` execute required steps on an already registered application.
-  - `create` do init, register and run.
+  - `create` do the 3 phases above: init, register and apply.
-  - `unregister` remove application from psv versioning if needed.
+  - `unregister` remove application from psv versioning.
   - `remove` drop psv infrastructure.
   - `help` show some help.
   - `status` show version status of applications.